 Coin values are one of the reasons why coin collectors do what they do.
 These individuals exert time and effort to own and keep different types of pennies - from Lincoln wheat pennies and Indian head pennies to bronze pennies from the Philadelphia mint and United States mint.
 A coin dealer takes this route for two reasons: as an investment and for their personal enjoyment.

 Here are the ten most expensive pennies that have ever been sold at auction.
-After you see what they fetched the owners, you might finally believe that there are pennies worth money.

 10. 914-S Lincoln Penny - $105,800